NoobsDeSroobs/VRVizualizer/README.md

 5. Build the VS project and then launch the game using the .uproject file.

-6. Download the backbone model here: https://dl.dropboxusercontent.com/u/22439677/VRVisualiser/Chromo.uasset Add the asset to Content/Chromosome/Wired/
+6. In the folder "Additional files" there is a zip file called "Chromo.zip".
+Add the extracted asset to Content/Chromosome/Wired/

-7. Download the shader code: https://dl.dropboxusercontent.com/u/22439677/VRVisualiser/Common.usf Overwrite the following file: <YOUR_ENGINE_FOLDER>/Engine/Shaders/
+7. In the folder "Additional files" there is a file called "Common.usf".
+Overwrite the following file: <YOUR_ENGINE_FOLDER>/Engine/Shaders/

 If there is a desire for it I can add the binaries for the C++ code that is included and avoid step 2, 4 and 5.